-What it is and when to use it
+What is a cash out refinance and when to use it?

 If you have a significant amount of equity built up in your home and would like to convert that equity into actual money you can use, a cash out refinance may make sense for you.
 Here are some of the key things you should know.